Editorial Notes

 BL Additional 5054 by Henry Needler, pre-1760

 Of all the sentences, Thou knowest, Lord, is the most likely to be apocryphal.
-The music does not seem consistent with the other sentences; and the phrase 'suffer us not' has a tellingly baroque chromaticism.
-It is absent from many of the sources.
+The music does not seem consistent with the style of the remainder, and the phrase 'suffer us not' has a tellingly baroque chromaticism.
+This sentence is also absent from some of the sources.
 What is more, the Tenor part book has a different, incompatible setting of this text, which may be all that remains of the original.
+(Reconstruction of the other three parts from the one tenor line is left as an exercise for the reader!)

 Obviously, the music was originally set to the text of the Edwardian Prayer Book of 1559.
 However, the sources use the text of the 1662 Book of Common Prayer, taken from the King James Bible.
 These different attempts to fit the text to the music have met with varying degrees of success.
 This edition attempts to re-set the original text to the music.
 The syllabic differences are greatest in the sentences I know that my Redeemer and We brought nothing.
 For that reason, the underlay and some note division in those sentences is conjectural.